 Good for: If you don’t want your daughter to be one of the almost 15,000 10 year olds who sit the nerve-racking Kent Test then this could be an excellent option.
 I’ve lived in other counties around the country and it’s unusual to get single-sex schooling outside the private system.
 In the words of one of the Sixth Formers I chatted to: ‘This school has everything you need to really thrive – it’s up to you to make the most of it.’
 Buses and trains arrive into Tonbridge from a wide area – the school’s town location – only 5 minutes walk from the centre – means it’s pretty accessible and students are able to access the school from far and wide.

 Not for: Anyone who is better suited to a smaller school – Y7 has a 7 form entry, although by Sixth Form class size shrinks significantly due to the spread of subjects – so there is usually no more than around 10 in a class.
 If you prefer to drive your child to school be warned there is no on site parking.
 Those who want rolling sports fields and a countryside setting or parents who prefer a more ‘starchy’ approach to schooling.

 Dare to disagree?!
 Don’t take my word for it!
-Have a look for yourself at the Open Morning on Tuesday 14 March.
+Have a look for yourself at one of their Open Events – the first one being Sat 30 Sept 2017.
 Please see the school’s website for details.
 The school also welcomes informal visits throughout the year.
 Contact the main school Reception to book a tour, outside of open days.